Composer 2.5 vs Kimi K2.5

 Decision tradeoffs

-- Composer 2.5 uniquely exposes Tool use and Code execution in local model data.
+- Composer 2.5 uniquely exposes Tool use, Code execution, and IDE integration in local model data.

-- Local decision data tags Composer 2.5 for Coding, Agents, and JSON / Tool use.
+- Local decision data tags Composer 2.5 for Coding, RAG, and Agents.

 - Kimi K2.5 has the lower cheapest tracked output price at $2/1M tokens.